OpenStickCommunity/Hardware/3D Prints/OSBHE v2/README.md

 Note 1 - Economic assembly is much cheaper on smaller batch runs.

 Note 2 - You can opt to have both top and bottom side assembly done but it will increase the cost greatly.
-It is recommended to have the top side assembled and then you hand-solder the 3-pin connnectors.
+It is recommended to have the top side assembled and then you hand-solder the 3-pin connectors.

 6 - Make sure you have read the terms and conditions of JLCPCB assembly service and then click on the `Confirm` button if you agree <br/>